nchahare/thesis/notes/chapter6.md

-# A microfluidic system for generating 3D epithelia with controlled pressure and shape
+# Microfluidic device for generating 3D epithelia
 # Introduction

 To create three-dimensional epithelial structures in vitro from planar epithelial monolayers, we chose to begin with already existing system of epithelial domes developed by Ernest Latorre and improved Ariadna Marin.
 In this system, Madin-Darby canine kidney (MDCK) cell monolayer is seeded on substrate which is patterned with circular non adhesive regions.
 The cells invade these non adhesive regions and form a cohesive monolayer everywhere in 24 to 48 hours.
 Due to the tendency of these cells to actively pump ions in apical to basal direction, the cells delaminate from the impermeable substrate, like glass or soft PDMS gel, to form a spherical cap structure in the circular patterns, called epithelial domes.
 Latorre and Marin studies show that they could form variety of the structures of controlled shape and size, ranging from circular to rectangular shaped structures.

 At the same time, the system enabled the use of 3D traction force microscopy, which allows for measurement of pressure.
 It utilizes the deformation of the soft PDMS gel embedded with beads to characterize the forces and pressures applied by the cells on substrate.
 It is ingenious way of measuring pressure as compared to the past method of puncturing the epithelial domes with a microneedle.
 This allowed for characterization of rheology of epithelia and revealed interesting material properties such as superelasticity of cells while stretching.

 However, the process of forming epithelial domes is dependent on ion pumping mechanism of the domes.
 We can call them spontaneous domes.
 Thus, the timescales for the dome stretching are not controlled.
 The process could be accelerated marginally by few hours through use of drugs like Forskolin, which can activate transepithelial channels of NA+/K+/Cl-.
-We wanted to build the epithelial structure at will which requires pressure control.
-At the same time, we wanted to have measurement of lumen pressure and tissue tension.
+However to build the epithelial structure and control it physically requires pressure control.
 # Monolayer inflator

-Drawing upon the inspiration from organ on chip microfluidic devices, we though they would be perfect system for controlling pressure, cell culture, and enable us to image at high resolution.
+Drawing upon the inspiration from organ on chip microfluidic devices, we thought they would be perfect system for controlling pressure, cell culture, and enable us to image at high resolution.
 For example, lungs-on-chip device which is a two layers separated with a porous membrane with the channel in top layer for epithelia and another one for endothelia.
 This is all assembled on a thin glass which allows for high quality imaging.

 Therefore, we conceived the idea of monolayer inflator device, where we will use two layer microfluidic channel which will have one side for epithelial monolayer and another on for application of the pressure.
 The epithelial monolayer side will be micropatterned with protein with non/less-adhesive regions for dome formation.
 We reasoned that cells will attach everywhere even in less adhesive region.
 When applying pressure the cells will delaminate from the weakest point of adhesion and form a dome.